Stockflare/blog/_posts/2014-10-22-rich-chart.markdown

 I have never met a rich chartist.

-Investing isn't scientific, it's sociologicial.
+Investing isn't scientific, it's sociological.
 So charts alone are a poor tool.

 Do you have a favourite quote from a famous investor or stock market pundit?
 We'd love to hear it.